 Let them know that they get to choose what items of theirs they get to keep and get rid of.
 There may not be a lot of progress, in the beginning, however, once they get started they are bound to see how amazing the process is and really get into it.

 A big mistake when starting to declutter is trying to organize before or even during the process.
 Whatever you do, don’t go out and buy all the fancy storage bins and organizers before you get any decluttering done.
 A lot of people fall into this trap, thinking that if they organize things then the clutter will magically go away.
 Heck, even I fell for this for a long time.
 I believed that if I put this clutter in a nice box and then put that box in my closet, then the clutter was taken care of.
 But that isn’t the way to do it.
 If you truly want to get rid of things, then you need to declutter first.

 Only after you have completed decluttering should you think about organizing, and by this point, you likely won’t need those fancy organizing devices because you will have very little that needs a fancy place to sit.
 However, if you do need or want to buy a few decorative bins for storage or another organizing item once you are done, then feel free to do so.
 Just make sure it happens after the decluttering.

 Decluttering is an ongoing process

-Once you have your things declutter you may think that you are done.
+Once you have your things decluttered you may think that you are done.
 However, the truth is, decluttering is a life-long process.
 It’s true that once you have that initial decluttering done that most of the work is done.
-Just remember, that as you continue on through life you will acquire things that you won’t need later on, and thus decluttering will need to happen at regular intervals.
+But remember, that as you continue on through life you will acquire things that you won’t need later on, and thus decluttering will need to happen at regular intervals.
 That is why it’s important to set aside times to go through your stuff and make sure that everything is what you truly need and want.
 The last thing you want to allow to happen is for clutter to come into your home and start accumulated again because you were done decluttering.